BigPolarBear1/factorization/README.md

 Disclaimer: At no point did AI contribute anything to this research project.
 Copilot can't even calculate basic congruences without making mistakes.
 People who think AI can do novel math research are delusional.

+NOTE: Starting 2026, none of my research will be published.
+Only people who treat me with respect will be allowed access to my work.
+And NATO countries/big tech are very low on that list after harassing me for years and treating me like shit.

 #### To run debug.py" (Prints the linear and quadratic coefficients to solve for 0 in the integers, for use with my paper):</br></br>

 To run: python3 debug.py -keysize 12